Pyomo/pyomo/examples/pysp/farmer/README.txt

 All of the above solutions were obtained with CPLEX 12.2 - different solvers may yield slightly different convergence behaviors.

-For entertainment, you can also run this example via MPI using PySP's PH solver servers.
+You can also run this example using MPI, leveraging PySP's PH solver servers.
 An example command-line is as follows:

-mpirun -np 1 pyomo_ns : -np 1 dispatch_srvr : -np 1 phsolverserver -m models -i scenariodata --scenario=BelowAverageScenario : -np 1 phsolverserver -m models -i scenariodata --scenario=AverageScenario : -np 1 phsolverserver -m models -i scenariodata --scenario=AboveAverageScenario : -np 1 runph --solver=cplex --solver-manager=phpyro --shutdown-pyro --model-directory=models --instance-directory=scenariodata
+mpirun -np 1 pyomo_ns : -np 1 dispatch_srvr : -np 3 phsolverserver : -np 1 runph --solver=cplex --solver-manager=phpyro --shutdown-pyro --model-directory=models --instance-directory=scenariodata --default-rho=1.0